-This is The Organic Kitchen Chunky Chicken and Vegetable Soup.
+This is The Organic Kitchen Chunky Chicken Soup.
 Rich, warm, tasty and basically a big bowl of health!
 Lot’s of vegetables, homemade bone broth, and fresh roasted roasted chicken.
 Perfection!

 We use leftover chicken and the broth we made from that same chicken for this soup.
 You don’t really need a lot of left over chicken for soup, a cup will do, but if you have more use it!
 Sometimes I have a lot of chicken leftover, sometimes I have none.
 When that happens I will use some organic rotisserie chicken from the market instead.

 Then we add fresh veggies…you may wonder why we throw out the vegetables we used to make the broth instead of cutting them up and adding them to our soup.
 The vegetables we used to cook our broth have lost their flavor and become quite mushy after 16-24 hours of simmering.
 We want our vegetables fresh and full of color and flavor, so we simmer them in the broth for only 15 minutes or so.

 We add a can of diced tomatoes to thicken and add flavor to the broth, then add some sea salt and cayenne pepper to taste….